skypilot-org/skypilot/docs/source/reference/storage.rst

     I 04-02 19:42:26 storage.py:683] Deleting S3 Bucket sky-dataset

 .. note::
-    :code:`sky storage ls` only shows storages that were created by SkyPilot.
-Storage objects using externally created buckets or public buckets are not listed in :code:`sky storage ls` and cannot be managed through SkyPilot.
+    :code:`sky storage ls` only shows storage that were created by SkyPilot.
+Externally created buckets or public buckets are not listed in :code:`sky storage ls` and cannot be managed through SkyPilot.

 Storage YAML reference
 ----------------------